Glen Gibson - counselling in London Glen Gibson - counsellor BACP accreditation

 If you have decided to end your marriage or relationship, counselling can help with:

-• The consequences of ending your relationship
+• The consequences & impact of ending your relationship

 • Making sense of changes & losses

-• Exploring what else might be emerging or transforming
+• Exploring what else might be emerging or transforming for you

 Relationship counselling London, relationship psychotherapy London – marriage counsellor, marriage psychotherapist, relationship counsellor, relationship psychotherapist - marriage problems and relationships problems – central London, Camden